Ideas for Celebrating

 - Create a 100 piece structure using toothpicks and marshmallows.
 (These are tricky to keep up while the kids are working on them!
 Keep them propped up overnight.
 Then, they should be hard and more stable.
 Although more expensive, gumdrops would work better.)

 - Use pipe cleaners to make some fun 100th Day glasses to wear.

 - Make and wear 100th Day crowns!

 Use a sentence strip for the headband.
 Attach 10 paper strips to the top edge.
 Allow children to add 10 of something to each strip - tally marks, stickers, bingo dauber dots, shapes, numerals, etc. Hole punch the top of each strip and place a brass fastener through the holes to connect the strips at the top of the hat/crown.

 - Complete 100 exercises, completed in 10 sets of 10.

 Here are a few ideas to get you thinking....10 arm circles, 10 toe touches, bounce a ball 10 times, 10 jumping jacks, hop on one foot 10 times, 10 sit ups, 10 log rolls, 10 bunny hops, 10 kicks, 10 alligator chomps, etc.

 - Count by 1`s to take 100 steps.
 Where do you think we will end up?

 Would you like ideas for the 100th day that are theme specific?
-We have two themes for sale over at our Joyful Heart Learning shop at Teacher's Notebook!
+We have several themes for sale over at our Joyful Heart Learning shop at Teacher's Notebook!